Breadcrumb

 5. Encourage learning by mistakes

 When innovative thinking and new ideas are encouraged, there is inevitably a certain degree of risk-taking.
-But it’s important to embrace rather than be afraid of this.
+It’s important to embrace the failing side of trying different things.
 When members of your team take risks and get things wrong, be sure to let them know that mistakes are okay and should be learnt from.
-If you berate staff for ideas that go wrong, they’ll be unwilling to put forward future ideas for fear of failing again, which means plenty of fantastic ideas could go to waste.
-So, focus on constructive criticism and ongoing learning, and your team will quickly understand that with some carefully calculated risk, their new ideas can still come to life.
+Focus on constructive criticism and ongoing learning, and your team will quickly understand that with some carefully calculated risk, their new ideas can still come to life.

 6. Welcome every idea